AmyLipscomb/employee-tracker-sql/README.md

   ![schema&seed](./assets/css/images/departmentschemaandseed.png)

-  Notice how in the schema file, I'm creating the table.
+  Notice, in the schema file, I'm creating the table.
 For department, I wanted the table to provide an ID and name.
-Then look to the seed file.
+Then, refer to the seed file.
 There is where I insert the data I want to feed into my table.

   My next step was to utilize JavaScript.
 I created a connection.js file that connected SQL to the terminal, and then created an index.js file that contained the questions I wanted to run inside the terminal.I used the npm package, inquirer, to create the questions.
 Click [here](https://app.castify.com/view/9b552a22-1fd3-43e7-b6f9-6ce1346c4acd), to view a quick demo of how the questions appeared within the terminal!

-Once I was ready to run the server, I did so by typing this line of code into the terminal:
+Once I was ready to run the questions, I did so by typing this line of code into the terminal:

 ```
 node index.js